WildGenie/MemorySharp-1/README.md

 This version has a few basic changes/features added:

--Pattern scanning that supports several formats and xml file pattern scanning to a dictonary.
+1. Pattern scanning that supports several formats and xml file pattern scanning to a dictonary.
--In-process read/write/delegate methods added.
+2. In-process read/write/delegate methods added.
--RemoteCall class to make the already stupid-easy asm injection easier.
+3. RemoteCall class to make the already stupid-easy asm injection easier.
--Default 'isRelative' param is now false.
+4. Default 'isRelative' param is now false.
--Misc changes.
+5. Misc changes.
 Will add later.